michael/editable-website/README.md

 ## Step 3 - Making changes to the content

-Just navigate to `http://127.0.0.1:5173/login` and enter your secure admin password (`VITE_ADMIN_PASSWORD`).
+Just navigate to `http://127.0.0.1:5173/login` and enter your secure admin password (`ADMIN_PASSWORD`).
 Now you see an additional ellipsis menu, which will provide you an "Edit page" or "Edit post" option for all pages that you have set up as "editable".

 ## Step 4 - Deployment